BrianAva/vector-teaching-tool/README.md

 ## 📖 About

-Created by [Brian Crouch](https://linkedin.com/in/brianstevencrouch), Senior Technical SEO Manager at Avalara, to help bridge the gap between AI/ML concepts and practical SEO applications.
+Created by [Brian Crouch](https://linkedin.com/in/brianstevencrouch), Senior Technical SEO Manager at [Avalara](https://www.avalara.com), as an independent educational project to help bridge the gap between AI/ML concepts and practical SEO applications.

-## 🏢 Avalara

-Avalara helps businesses of all sizes get tax compliance right.
-Learn more at [avalara.com](https://www.avalara.com).
+**Disclaimer:** This project is not affiliated with, sponsored by, or endorsed by Avalara, Inc. The example embeddings use tax/compliance terminology for educational purposes only.

 ## 📄 License